8n8/bigwebthing/README.md

 There will probably also be a scheme where paying users can invite people for a free trial period.

 There is a generous usage allowance, that is intended to be high enough that non-abusive users will never reach it.

+# Embedded programming language (speculative)

+This might be put in a later version.
+The idea is that there will be a programming language embedded in the system for making new built-in programs.

+It will be specifically designed to target WASM.

+It will have a Lisp-like syntax, except that instead of parentheses, it will use whitespace.

+So in Python, a dict would be {"hi": 3, "apple": 4, "onions": 55, "stew": 22}.
+In Lisp it would be like:

+(Map.fromList (("hi" 3) ("apple" 4) ("onions" 55) ("stew" 22)))

+And in Truelang it would be like:

+====Top of file====
+Map.fromList
+    "hi" 3
+    "apple" 4
+    "onions" 55
+    "stew" 22

+And a file is just a convenience for making a list, so you don't have to indent the whole file to get the opening parenthesis.

+And the main feature of the language is

+|
+| Runtime exceptions are compiler bugs.
+|

+This is achieved with a type-level lanugage interpreter.
+So there is a lot of type-level computation.
+If you type 3 + 2 then the type of the result will be 5, not 'int'.

+Other ideas:

++ no type annotations
++ there are no user-defined names, you just use maps
++ module imports include a cryptographic hash of the file so that builds are deterministic
++ performance is nice, but will usually be sacrificed if it makes users lives easier